Mexbow/Guarded-Exam/src/zero shot for similarity.md

-# 🧠 Best Zero-Shot Text Classifier
+# 🧠 Zero-Shot Text Classifier

 This project focuses on **zero-shot text classification** using a custom fine-tuned transformer model.
 The model is capable of predicting the most suitable label for a given text without requiring task-specific training data.